tigoe/BluetoothLE-Examples/ArduinoBLE_library_examples/readme.md

 [BLEDuplex](https://github.com/tigoe/BluetoothLE-Examples/tree/main/ArduinoBLE_library_examples/BLEDuplex) - a pair of examples, one central and one peripheral, for connecting two Arduinos directly.

+[BLECallbackTest](https://github.com/tigoe/BluetoothLE-Examples/tree/main/ArduinoBLE_library_examples/BLECallbackTest) - Demonstrates the events that the BLE library will generate, and the handlers for them.

 ## Handling the BLE Connection on a Peripheral

 The ArduinoBLE library examples show two methods for handling the connection to a Central device when you're making a peripheral device: using the main `loop()` function, and using event handler functions.